Make Your Clothing Stains Disappear!

 Avoid Harsh Chemicals

-An all-purpose stain remover for clothes can be quite useful for those who want a quick fix for common spills.
+A versatile all-purpose stain remover for clothes can be quite useful for those who want a quick fix for common spills.
 Features of a high-quality solution include natural citrus solvents and emulsifiers.
 Not only is citrus an environmentally-friendly ingredient, but it naturally breaks down stains without harsh chemicals that could actually destroy the clothing you’re trying to salvage.

 Protect Your Septic System Through Using a Biodegradable Home Stain Remover